 - Exploration workshop nov 26 – nov 30, 2021 at ABC Climont (Urbeis, Les Vosges, France) with Prof. Chris Doude Van Troostwijk.
 Visit of the Schweitzer Museum at Gunsbach.
 Meeting with Alexandra Breukink, pastor at Gunsbach.
 Formulation of the project proposal.

-- Autumn 2022 Workshop at Climont to discuss the project with an invited panel (members of the steering group of SPES and some Friends of ABC Climont and univ of Strassbourg) in order to prepare an annual SPES conference on the theme of eco-ethics and relational metaphysics.
+- Autumn 2023 ( September 15 – 18 ): Workshop at Climont to discuss the project with an invited panel (members of SPES and some Friends of ABC Climont and univ of Strassbourg) and to explore in depth the theme of eco-ethics and relational metaphysics.

 The project is supported by

 - Prof. Laszlo Zsolnai (Univ of Budapest, Hungary), president of the European SPES Institute

 - Prof. em.
 Luk Bouckaert (KU Leuven, Belgium), founder and steering member of the SPES-forum vzw

 - Prof.em.
 Knut Ims (NHH, Bergen, Norway), active fellow of the European SPES Institute

 - Alexandra Breukink, Pasteure UEPAL et Chargée de mission ABC-Climont